cmaloney/dcos-docs/_pages/usage/cli/update.md

 You can downgrade an existing DC/OS CLI installation to an older version.

-**Tip:** Downgrading is necessary if you are using DC/OS 1.6.0 or earlier.
+**Tip:** Downgrading is necessary if you are running an older version of DC/OS and want to reinstall the DC/OS CLI.

 1. Delete your DC/OS CLI installation directories:

         $ sudo rm -rf dcos && rm -rf ~/.dcos

-2. Install the legacy version of the DC/OS CLI, where <public-master-ip> is the public IP of your master node:
+2. Install the legacy version of the DC/OS CLI, where is the public IP of your master node:

         mkdir -p dcos && cd dcos &&
           curl -O https://downloads.dcos.io/dcos-cli/install-legacy.sh &&